stevob14/passivecash/index.md

 # PassiveCash.xyz

-This website is hosted by [GitHub Pages](https://pages.github.com/) at [GitHub](https://github.com/stevob14/passivecash)
+This website is hosted by [GitHub Pages](https://pages.github.com/) at [GitHub](https://github.com/stevob14/passivecash) This website contains referral links that can be identified by "-Referral"

 ### Directory
 <a href="#dividends">Dividends</a> <a href="#high-yield-savings-accounts">High Yield Savings Accounts</a> <a href="#cds">CDs</a> <a href="#annuities">Annuities</a> <a href="#savings-bonds">Savings Bonds</a> <a href="#treasury-bills">Treasury Bills</a> <a href="#earn-interest-on-crypto">Earn Interest on Crypto</a> <a href="#real-estate">Real Estate</a> <a href="#honeygain">Honeygain</a> <a href="#affiliate-marketing">Affiliate Marketing</a> <a href="#contact">Contact</a> <a href="#about-me">About Me</a> <a href="#disclaimer">Disclaimer</a>